A Brief History of the American Planning Association

 ... organized exclusively for charitable, educational, literary and scientific purposes to advance the art and science of planning and the activity of planning — physical, economic, and social — at the local, regional, state and national levels.

-Although AIP was incorporated in 1917 (as the American City Planning Institute, renamed the American Institute of Planners in 1939), and ASPO in 1934, we actually trace our roots further back to 1909 and the first National Conference on City Planning in Washington, D.C.
-From that and subsequent conferences, the organized planning movement emerged, first through our two predecessors and, since 1978, through APA.
-APA's 2013 National Planning Conference was the 105nd such event.
+Although AIP was incorporated in 1917 as the American City Planning Institute (renamed the American Institute of Planners in 1939), and ASPO in 1934, we trace our roots even further back to 1909 and the first National Conference on City Planning in Washington, D.C.
+From that and subsequent conferences, the organized planning movement emerged.

 This model of a single organization — a "big tent" for everyone interested in planning, with an internal institute to advance the interests of the profession — was unique at the time and has attracted great interest around the world.

 The planning movement has been well served by APA.
 We have grown from an organization of 13,000 to almost 40,000 members, of whom more than 16,000 are certified by AICP.

 Collections of historical papers about the beginnings of these organizations reside at the Massachusetts Institute of Technology and at the national planning archives at Cornell University.

 The American Planning Association provides leadership in the development of vital communities by advocating excellence in planning, promoting education and citizen empowerment, and providing our members with the tools and support necessary to meet the challenges of growth and change.

 - Advocate for planning at the national level and support chapters', divisions', and members' efforts at the state and local levels